rafaeltedesco/data-structures-algorithms-group-study/README.md

 ### Step 6: Open a Pull Request
 1. Go to your forked repository on GitHub.
 2. Click "Compare & pull request."
-3. Ensure the base repository is this repository and the base branch is `main`.
+3. Ensure the base repository is this repository and the base branch is the corresponding week branch (e.g., `week-1`).
 4. Add a meaningful title and description, then click "Create pull request."

 ## Example Structure